blostein/ECCPaper1/README.md

      - Random forest fits when using transform = {hellinger, clr}   (COHRA data only)
      - Weighted cooccurrence networks when using transform={hellinger, clr}

---3a) Run the code in the Metasqueeze folder to process whole metagenome data, run humann3 and run metasqueeze (COHRA data only)--
+--3a) Run the code in the WGS/WGSProcessing/ folder to process whole metagenome data, run humann3 and run metasqueeze (COHRA data only)--

 3) Run WGS/WGSMaster.R to take outputs from 3a and put them into nice formats for analysis and graphing in R & run DeSEQ on case vs control abundances of KEGG orthologs and taxa (COHRA data only)